TIMELINE-Lockdown party allegations facing UK PM Johnson | Politics

 "When I went into that garden... to thank groups of staff before going back into my office 25 minutes later to continue working, I believed implicitly that this was a work event," he said.
 His press secretary says he did not see Reynolds' email.
 The Times newspaper cites Conservative lawmakers saying Johnson later told them he did not believe he had personally done anything wrong and said "we're taking hits for something we don't deserve".

 Jan.
-13 - Police say they won't investigate gatherings yet British police say they will not investigate the gatherings held in Johnson's residence unless Gray's inquiry finds evidence of potential criminal offenses.
+13 - Police decline to investigate gatherings British police say they will not investigate the Downing Street gatherings unless Gray's inquiry finds evidence of potential criminal offenses.

 Jan.
-14 - Reports of further parties in April 2021 The Telegraph reports there were two drinks parties held inside Downing Street on April 16, 2021, as Queen Elizabeth mourned her husband, Prince Philip, and at a time when mixing indoors was banned for people from different households.
-Johnson was at his Chequers country residence that day, the paper said.
+14 - PM apologizes to Buckingham Palace Johnson's office apologizes to Queen Elizabeth after it emerged staff partied late into the night in Downing Street on the eve of her husband Prince Philip's funeral in April 2021, when mixing indoors was banned.
+Johnson was at his country residence that day, his spokesman says.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)